Lethal leaders Kettering blow Needham away in 15-minute second-half goal fest

 At 3-0 the game was over, but Needham had chances to pull a goal back, substitute James Baker heading over a Mills cross.

-But in all honesty and despite the endeavour, Kettering were too good.
+But in all honesty and despite the endeavour, Kettering were too good and could even have added to their score with a couple of half-chances.

 Needham will take positivity from their first half efforts.
-But Kettering showed their class.
+But Kettering showed their class and on this form, with Meikle and Marcus Kelly pulling the strings, will be a good bet for promotion this season.